A lower bound on the spectrum of unimodular networks: Introduction

-A rooted graph $(G,x)$ is a graph $G$ with a distinguished vertex $x$ called the root.
-Two rooted graphs are isomorphic if there is a graph isomorphism between them that maps the root of one graph to the root of the other.
-Let $\G$ be the set of isomorphism classes of rooted graphs on a countable number of vertices that are connected and locally finite.
-Essentially, $\mathcal{G}^{*}$ consists of rooted, unlabelled graphs.
-For $(G, x), (H,y) \in \G$, their distance is defined to be $1/(1+R)$ where $R = \min \{r: B_r(G,x) \cong B_r(H,y)\}$ and $B_r(G,x)$ is the $r$-neighbourhood of $x$ in $G$.
+Let $(G,x)$ be a rooted graph where the distinguished vertex $x$ is the root, $G$ is locally finite, has a countable number of vertices and is connected.
+Two such rooted graphs are isomorphic if there is a graph isomorphism between them that takes the root of one graph to the other's.
+Let $\G$ be the set of isomorphism classes of such rooted graphs.
+The distance between $(G, x), (H,y) \in \G$ may be defined as $1/(1+R)$, where $R = \min \{r: B_r(G,x) \cong B_r(H,y)\}$ and $B_r(G,x)$ is the $r$-neighbourhood of $x$ in $G$.
 With this distance, $\G$ is a Polish space.
-A \textbf{random rooted graph} is a Borel probability measure on $\G$.
+A \emph{random rooted graph} is a Borel probability measure on $\G$, which is conveniently realized as a $\G$-valued random variable.